A complete organizing system with sturdy construction and ample space. Four removable trays and three bait racks are included.

-These float, or bob, on top of the water until a fish bites, pulling them under.
+Bobbers: These float or bob on top of the water until a fish bites, pulling them under.
 Bobbers let you know a fish is on the line.

-These keep your bait on top of the water, which attracts certain fish that feed from the surface.
+Floats: These keep your bait on top of the water, which attracts certain fish that feed on the surface.

 There are two basic types of tackle boxes: hard plastic or soft nylon.
 Both have strong and weak qualities.
 Regardless of which type you prefer, all tackle boxes serve the same basic purpose: holding and organizing your many small, sometimes sharp, pieces of tackle.

 At one time, metal was the most common material, but these days, plastic is preferred.
 These are the classic boxes you probably picture when you think of a fisherman heading down to his favorite spot on the pier.
 Most resemble a toolbox, and have a handle on top along with a couple of clips to keep the box shut and locked when not in use.

 Benefits of hard tackle boxes include:

 They have lots of compartments for your gear.
 As you’ll probably accumulate more and more over the years, you’ll appreciate plenty of compartments to hold it all.